EvanWY/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+1. Converted the images to grayscale

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+2. Used gaussian blur to blur the image
+3. Find edges using canny edge detector
+4. Mask only the area that will have the lane mark
+5. Transform to hough space to find lines

 ![alt text][image1]

+In order to draw a single line on the left and right lanes, I modified the draw_lines() function with this method.

+1. Use (x1-x2) * (y1-y2) to tell if a line is left or right lane
+2. Keep the longest lines for both left and right lane
+3. Use the lane from last frame to calculate the new lane, so that it's more stable

+![alt text][image2]

 ### 2. Identify potential shortcomings with your current pipeline